Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Proposed approach

 \subsection{Likelihood-scheduling for SGM-based reconstruction}

-We propose to replace the fixed proximal data consistency update of existing methods with a dynamic data consistency update, that matches the likelihood of reconstruction iterates at each reverse diffusion step to a pre-computed `likelihood schedule'.
+We propose to solve the problem defined in Section \ref{sec:formulation} with a dynamic data consistency update that matches the likelihood of reconstruction iterates at each reverse diffusion step to a pre-computed `likelihood schedule'.
 For a visual explanation, see Fig. \ref{fig:methods_explainer}.

 Firstly, we perform an MLEM reconstruction from sinogram data and record the PLL values for each image iterate (using $\imA$).
 We then linearly interpolate the PLL values into an $\ngen$-valued `likelihood schedule', where $\ngen$ is the number of generative denoising steps used in an SGM-based reconstruction.